microsoft/azure-maven-plugins/docs/web-app-samples.md

 <a name="web-app-for-containers-public-docker"></a>
 ## Web App for Containers with public DockerHub container image
 The following configuration is applicable for below scenario:
-- Referencing `${azure.auth.filePath}` in Maven's `settings.xml` to authenticate with Azure
+- Reference `${azure.auth.filePath}` in Maven's `settings.xml` to authenticate with Azure
 - Web App for Containers
-- Using public DockerHub image `springio/gs-spring-boot-docker:latest` as runtime stack
+- Use public DockerHub image `springio/gs-spring-boot-docker:latest` as runtime stack
 - Add Application Settings to your Web App

    ```xml